-Description: This property specifies whether or not the events in the main event table are ordered.
-Most datasets will have ordered events.
-However, some datasets could consist of isolated examples of student work without any ordering information.
+Description: This property specifies whether or not the events in the main event table are ordered within the scope specified by the EventOrderScope property.
+Most datasets will have ordered events, in which case the value should be true.
+However, some datasets could consist of isolated examples of student work without any ordering information, in which case the value should be set to false.